spotinst/help/src/docs/spot-connect/integrations/datadog.md

 * Trigger a workflow in Spot Connect, when a specific DataDog monitor goes into the state of Alert.
 * Retrieve data from Datadog Monitors based on a search query.
 * Return the test result from all the synthetic tests.
+* Retrieve usage metrics by product family.

 ## Configure Datadog in Spot Connect